Hyperfunctions in $A$-model Localization: The -twisted model

-This result again agrees with the complex contour integral description (\ref{eq:CPN_correlatorJK3}), up to a factor of $\pm i\pi$.
-The integration contour $\mathcal{C}$ in (\ref{eq:hyperfun9}) is identical to the one specified by the JK residue type prescription for positive JK parameter $\eta>0$.
-Once again, it is likely possible to find complete agreement between the two descriptions by adjusting the normalization and scaling of integrals in section \ref{sec:Localization}, or through a closer analysis of the positive and negative flux sectors.
+The correlator (\ref{eq:Hyper15}) agrees with the established complex contour integral description in (\ref{eq:CPN_correlatorJK1}) for fluxes $\mathfrak{m}\in\mathsf{M}$, up to a factor of $i\pi$.
+In particular, the contour $\gamma^{\prime}_{(-\infty,\infty)}$ coincides with the one specified by the JK residue prescription when the JK parameter is $\eta>0$.
+In contrast with the approach of section (\ref{subsec:DistributionalDescription}), the hyperfunction interpretation of the correlator (\ref{eq:CPN_correlatorDist}) required no test function and yielded the appropriate residue directly.
+For these reasons, the hyperfunction framework appears better suited to the present computation.